aws/aws-cdk-go/awscdk/awsiam/README.md

-AWS Construct Library (for example, if you tell an *AWS CodePipeline* to trigger an *AWS Lambda Function*, the Pipeline's Role will automatically get `lambda:InvokeFunction` permissions on that particular Lambda Function), or if you explicitly grant permissions using `grant` functions (see the previous section).
+AWS Construct Library (for example, if you tell an *AWS CodePipeline* to trigger an *AWS Lambda Function*, the Pipeline's Role will automatically get `lambda:InvokeFunction` permissions on that particular Lambda Function), or if you explicitly grant permissions using the public methods in the `RoleGrants` class (see the previous section).

 ### Opting out of automatic permissions management